thingsboard/thingsboard.github.io/docs/user-guide/install/pe/cluster/azure-monolith-setup.md

 layout: docwithnav-pe
 assignees:
 - amykolaichuk
-title: Microservices setup using AKS infrastructure
+title: Monolith setup using AKS infrastructure
-description: ThingsBoard IoT platform microservices setup with Kubernetes in Azure AKS
+description: ThingsBoard IoT platform monolith setup with Kubernetes in Azure AKS

 ---

 * TOC
 {:toc}

-This guide will help you to setup ThingsBoard in microservices mode in Azure AKS.
+This guide will help you to setup ThingsBoard in monolith mode in Azure AKS.

 ## Prerequisites